pupil-labs/pupil-docs/src/invisible/how-tos/hardware.md

 <Youtube src="ZaUoyuBEOJo"/>

-Hold the glasses with arms of the frame facing towards you.
+Hold the glasses with the arms of the frame facing towards you.
 Push out from the inside of the frame on the lens surface with your thumb placed close to the nose pad.

 ::: tip
 You will hear a _pop_ sound when the lens is removed or inserted.
 Don't worry - the frame and lenses are durable!